Global Sports & Culture

 Terrell Owens Says Hall of Fame Process Is ‘Broken’ After Belichick, Kraft Snubs

-NFL Hall of Famer Terrell Owens criticized the Pro Football Hall of Fame selection system, calling it flawed after legendary coach Bill Belichick and Patriots owner Robert Kraft were left out.
+NFL Hall of Famer Terrell Owens sharply criticized the Pro Football Hall of Fame selection system, calling it broken and biased after legendary coach Bill Belichick and New England Patriots owner Robert Kraft were excluded, reigniting debate over transparency, fairness, and credibility in football’s highest honor.

 Terrell Owens Says Hall of Fame Process Is ‘Broken’ After Belichick, Kraft Snubs